codingvc/codingvc/_posts/2017-08-25-behind-the-scenes-at-a-vc-fund-part-2-helping-founders-and-time-allocation.markdown

     * <a href="#research">Research</a>
     * <a href="#events">Events</a>

-**Part 3**: Starting a VC Fund, LP Relations, and Miscellaneous FAQs
+**Part 3**: <a href="https://codingvc.com/behind-the-scenes-at-a-vc-fund-part-3-fund-structure-fundraising-investor-relations-and-faqs/"></a>Fund Structure, Fundraising, Investor Relations, and FAQs</a>

-*This will be a post on the basic mechanics of how VC funds are structured, and on how VCs interact with their own investors.*
+*A post on the basic mechanics of how VC funds are structured and raised, how VCs interact with their own investors, and venture capital FAQs.*

 ## <a name="terminology"></a>Basic Terms